iotaledger/iota-wiki/docs/learn/about-iota/messages.md

 A transaction payload is made up of two parts:

 1. The Transaction Essence part, which contains the inputs, outputs, and an optional embedded payload.
-1. The Unlock Blocks which unlock the Transaction Essence's inputs.
+1. The Unlock Blocks, which unlocks the Transaction Essence's inputs.
 In case the unlock block contains a signature, it signs the entire Transaction Essence part.

 In general, all parts of a transaction payload begin with a byte describing the type of the given part to keep the flexibility to introduce new types/versions of the given part in the future.